lEEExp3rt/ZJU-CoursesAndProjects/Cryptology/README.md

 After fully understanding how `AES` works you can quickly finish it.

 > The GF($2^8$)'s multiplication is not easy to understand, and debugging process is really annoying!!! :angry:

+### HW6

+In this homework, you are required to implement `RSA` algorithm using `openssl/rsa.h` and other libraries.

+> The version of the teacher Black White's `openssl` is too old and not fit to current version, which makes debugging or even coding very hard!!! :anger: